 This is a very short trail to two small backcountry ponds.
 These shorelines are quite attractive even in winter.
 Wildlife viewing has great potential here as well.

-From the parking area, cross county Route 93 to get on the trail.
+From the parking area, cross County Route 93 to get on the trail.
 The trail is a bit obscured and lightly used but in good condition.
 Passing through an open hardwood forest you will quickly come to a short side trail that will lead you down to Fly Pond.

-Back on the main trail, you will continue to ski on a mellow trail and pass by Carey Pond on your right and Bottle Mountain to your left.
+Back on the main trail, you will continue on a mellow trail and pass by Carey Pond on your right and Bottle Mountain to your left.
 There is a slight hill in this area that you pass up and over.
 A short distance past the Carey Pond Trail lays an old road, which has been converted into a snowmobile trail.
-Ski along this old road for a very short distance to the right and this will bring you to the north side of the pond.
+Continue along this old road for a very short distance to the right and this will bring you to the north side of the pond.
 Return via the same route.